webix-hub/docs/data/api/refs/ui.property.md

 - api/link/ui.property_onbeforeload_event.md - occurs immediately before data loading has been started
 - api/link/ui.property_onbeforerender_event.md - occurs immediately before the component has been rendered
 - api/link/ui.property_onbindrequest_event.md - fires when the component is ready to receive data from the master component
-- api/link/ui.property_onblur_event.md -
+- api/link/ui.property_onblur_event.md - fires when focus is moved out of the view
 - api/link/ui.property_ondestruct_event.md - occurs when component destroyed
-- api/link/ui.property_onfocus_event.md -
+- api/link/ui.property_onfocus_event.md - fires when a view gets focus
 - api/link/ui.property_onitemclick_event.md - fires when a component item was clicked
 - api/link/ui.property_onitemdblclick_event.md - fires when a component item was double-clicked
 - api/link/ui.property_onkeypress_event.md - occurs when keyboard key is pressed for the control in focus